This post may contain affiliate links, view our disclosure policy.

 Whitefish Lake (created by a melting glacier!) is a popular hub for water recreation, and there’s no better way to experience it as a visitor than to spend an afternoon at Whitefish City Beach!

-As one of the best free things to do in Whitefish, the city beach is home to a family-friendly beach, shaded grass area, designated swimming area, gazebos, clean restrooms, and picnic tables.
+As one of the best free things to do in Whitefish during the warmer months, the city beach is home to a family-friendly beach, shaded grass area, designated swimming area, gazebos, clean restrooms, and picnic tables.

 If you’re not swimming in the crystal clear water overlooking the mountains, enjoy treats or ice cream from the concession stand, rent a SUP, kayak, or inner tubes, and watch the boaters using the public launch area there.